lorello/lorello.github.io/docs/systemd.md

     --no-pager        # don't use more
     --no-full         # truncate at last column
     -a                # show all, even non printable chars

-## Override a systemd profile

-To override some attributes inside example.service, create

-    /etc/systemd/system/example.service.d/mycustom.conf

-and write there you customizations

 ## Simple service definition